mozilla-ai/0din-bot/README.md

    - Invite the bot to your server using the OAuth2 URL generator (scopes: `bot`, permissions: `Send Messages`, `Read Messages`)

 4. **Set your environment variables:**
-   See the instructions above, in the Docker setup section.
+   See the instructions above, in the "Docker setup" section.

 5. **Run the bot:**
    ```sh